 Friendly name: Vertical Alternates

-Registerd by: Adobe/Microsoft
+Registered by: Adobe/Microsoft

 Function: Transforms default glyphs into glyphs that are appropriate for upright presentation in vertical writing mode.
 While the glyphs for most characters in East Asian writing systems remain upright when set in vertical writing mode, some must be transformed – usually by rotation, shifting, or different component ordering – for vertical writing mode.